FOREX-Dollar on track for winning week as US jobs data awaited, euro firm

 following a 0.3 percent fall in January.

 to its highest levels since Jan.
-27, and up 1 percent for the
+27, and up more than 1 percent

 "The dollar has risen as U.S. Treasury yields went up this